 Instructions

-- Preheat oven to 350 degrees Fahrenheit for use shortly.
+- Preheat the oven to 350 degrees Fahrenheit for use shortly.

-- To a large pot of boiling water, add head of cabbage, cover with lid ajar and boil for 8 to 10 minutes (carefully turn over partway through).
+- To a large pot of boiling water, carefully add the head of cabbage.
+Cover with the pot lid ajar and boil for 8 to 10 minutes until the outer leaves start to soften (carefully turn over partway through).
 Carefully remove.
-Don't discard water because you will need to re-boil the cabbage as you start to peel off the leaves and you will need some of the water for your sauce.Note: Don't fill the pot all the way up because the cabbage will displace some of the water.
+Don't discard the water because you will need to re-boil the cabbage as you start to peel off the leaves and you will need some of the water for your sauce.Note: Don't fill the pot all the way up because the cabbage will displace some of the water.
 Before boiling water, test how much the water will displace by placing the head of cabbage in the pot.

-- Once cabbage is cool enough to handle, carefully remove leaves and cut out core from each leaf.
+- Once the cabbage is cool enough to handle, carefully remove the leaves and cut out the core from each leaf.
 Once you start taking leaves off, you'll likely need to add the cabbage back to the boiling water (to soften more leaves).
 Just boil for another bit, let cool enough to handle and continue removing leaves.
+Repeat this process until you have enough leaves for the recipe.
+As mentioned, you'll need about 18 cabbage leaves for the cabbage rolls and another 8 to 10 cabbage leaves for the top and bottom of the baking dish.

-- To assemble the cabbage rolls, taking one leaf at a time, distribute about ยผ cup of ground beef mixture on top and wrap up (fold in sides and roll up, placing in prepared dish, seam side down).
-Continue with remaining ground beef mixture/leaves.
+- To assemble/form the cabbage rolls, taking one leaf at a time, distribute about ¼ cup of the ground beef mixture in the centre and wrap up (fold in sides and roll up, placing in the prepared dish, seam side down).
+Continue with remaining ground beef mixture and cabbage leaves.

-- In a medium bowl, whisk together the remaining 4.5 cups of tomato sauce and ยฝ cup of cabbage water.
-Pour over top of cabbage rolls.
+- In a medium bowl, whisk together the remaining 4.5 cups of tomato sauce and ½ cup of water.
+Pour over top of the cabbage rolls.
 Top with more cabbage leaves.
 Note: You could stir in about a tablespoon of white or brown sugar into the tomato sauce if you want less of a tomato bite.
 I like the brightness of tomatoes, so I skip this.

 - Cover the baking dish tightly with aluminum foil.
 Cover and bake in the preheated oven for 2 hours and 15 minutes to 2 hours and 30 minutes or until cabbage rolls are fully cooked through (the ground beef should be no longer be pink, it should be brown all the way through and the internal temperature of the cabbage rolls reaches 165 degrees Fahrenheit when checked with an instant-read meat thermometer).

 - Once done, be careful removing foil covering as there will be steam.
-Discard top cabbage leaves.
+Discard the top cabbage leaves.
 Allow to cool for 20 minutes or so before serving.
 Garnish, if desired, with fresh dill.
-Enjoy!Note: If you have any leftovers, properly store in an airtight container in the refrigerator and use within 2 to 4 days, reheating before serving.
+Enjoy!Note: If you have any leftovers, properly store them in an airtight container in the refrigerator and use within 3 to 4 days.
+Reheat before serving.

 Notes